 The notice must typically give the tenant a set amount of time to reclaim the property, after which you can take specific steps.
 A few states provide a notice form, which you may find printed in the state statutes.
 California requires landlords to go further and provide specific information regarding abandoned property on a variety of termination forms (Cal.
 Civ.
-Code §§ 1946, 1946.1).
+Code § 1946 and § 1946.1).

 Some state rules require specific information in the notice.
 Even if your state's laws aren't specific, your notice should include the following information:

-- A detailed description of the property left behind.
-It’s a good idea to have an objective person (such as another tenant in the building or a neighbor) witness your inventory of the abandoned property to protect yourself against charges that you have taken or destroyed any of the tenant’s property.
-Don’t open locked trunks or suitcases; just list the unopened containers.
-You might consider photographing or videotaping the property.
+It's a good idea to have an objective person (such as another tenant in the building or a neighbor) witness your inventory of the abandoned property to protect yourself against charges that you have taken or destroyed any of the tenant's property.
+Don't open locked trunks or suitcases; just list the unopened containers.
+You might consider taking a photo or video of the property.

-- The estimated value of the abandoned property.
-Here, you’re asked to guess what you could get for it at a well-attended flea market or garage sale.
+Here, you're asked to guess what you could get for it on Craigslist or at a well-attended flea market or garage sale.

-If the ex-tenant doesn’t contact you within the time specified in the notice, follow your state rules regarding what to do with property.
+If the ex-tenant doesn't contact you within the time specified in the notice, follow your state rules regarding what to do with property.
 In some states, landlords are pretty much free to do what they want if the tenant does not respond within the specified amount of time, such as 30 days -- that is, you may throw the property out, sell it, or donate it.
-You may also be able to use the property to satisfy unpaid rent or damages.
-(For details, see Handling a Tenant’s Abandoned Property When the Tenant Owes You Money.)
+You may also be able to use the abandoned property to satisfy unpaid rent or damages.
 Other states require you to give the property to the state.

 Depending on how thoroughly your state has regulated this area, you may find rules on the following issues: